 Part of the exam required Oscar to demonstrate his skills by producing innovative solutions to engineering design problems.
 One of Oscar’s projects was a ‘memory box’ which he designed for his Design Technology GCSE.

 Oscar’s grandfather was the inspiration behind the project.
 As a dementia sufferer, he would often forget everyday tasks such as making his dinner or taking his medication, so Oscar wanted to create something that would help him.
-The memory box was borne, and not only is it a practical solution to a real-life problem, but it is also beautifully made with a real oak lid, sourced and finished with Danish oil and wax.
+The memory box was born, and not only is it a practical solution to a real-life problem, but it is also beautifully made with a real oak lid, sourced and finished with Danish oil and wax.

 Sadly, Oscar’s grandfather passed away earlier this year, but luckily he got the chance to see and use the box, and delight in his grandson’s handiwork.